federicomariamassari/udacity-rsend/projects/p4/p4-map-my-world.md

 This project implements Simultaneous Localization And Mapping (SLAM) in ROS via RTAB-Map.

+__Mapping__ is the process of generating a 2D occupancy grid and a 3D point-cloud map on the fly:

 Loop closure used to determine if location has been seen before.
 As robot travels to new areas in its environment, the map is expanded.
 SURF (Speeded-Up Robust Features) is used to extract visual features from a map.
 If enough features in an image have been detected before, then the loop is closed.

 __Mapping__ is the process of generating a 2D occupancy grid and 3D point-cloud map on the fly: the robot moves across the room collecting data from visual sensors, and from these data features are extracted and added to the robot's bag-of-words.

 The robot moves across the room collecting data from visual sensors which are added to its bag-of-words.
 Loop closure is used to determine whether a location has been seen before.

+Localization is about understanding if a location has been seen before.
 To perform __Localization__, as per Project 3, requires a pre-existing map.
 The robot navigates the environment until it visually recognizes a landmark location existing in the database (one global loop closure), at which point the complete map is displayed.
+First, need to teleport robot in an unknown location, then movement until the map is recognized.

 __Figure 1: The Redesigned World__
 ![](./img/img2.png)